Junker/nuke.xplr/README.md

-# Nuke: xplr file viwer and opener
+# Nuke: xplr file viewer and opener

 Plugin for [xplr](https://github.com/sayanarijit/xplr): view and open files in apps by file type or mime